duchesnay/duchesnay.github.io/_pages/about.md

 ---
 permalink: /
-title: "Edouard Duchesnay - Machine Learning, Neuroimaging"
+title: "Machine Learning in Neuroimaging"
 author_profile: true
 redirect_from:
   - /about/